 Listen to me, fam.
 There will be nothing accomplished on the day of your garage sale except getting everything out onto your yard.
 Period.

 You won’t have time to look for last minute items like that dress that you haven’t worn in ages.
 Let it go.
 Let it all go.
 I’m talking Elsa freedom!
 If it isn’t ready to roll out – already tagged, cleaned, and sprinkled with pixie dust – it can’t be a part of this season’s garage sale.

 Pre-work is critical for a local yard sale.
 It’s life-saving.
 What do I mean when I say this?
 I mean putting items in categories, figuring out how you are going to price everything and what tiers you will have, how low you will go before you say no, bulk pricing, having enough change in the house, saving enough plastic bags for sales, whether or not you will give out receipts – it all matters.

 Are books going to be $1 each?
 Or are you going to get stickers and price every book out separately?
 What kind of deals will you offer if someone comes wanting to buy 5 books?
 Or a whole bin?
 Will your family know these answers?
 Will you wing it?
 I’m talking about prep work!

 Head to the Dollar Store for Supplies

 Don’t waste money on any high-end garage sale supplies.
 The two biggest reasons to have a garage sale is to declutter and make money.
-This means you’ll want to spend as little as possible on any garage sale preparation and supplies.
+This means you’ll want to spend as little as possible on any yard sale preparation and supplies.
 Otherwise, you’ll just start eating away at your profits before you actually make any!